Yeshiva of South Florida: Don’t Just Continue Learning, Continue Growing - The Yeshiva World

 The rebbeim are passionate about inspiring the talmidim to thrive and develop into Talmidei Chochomim, Bnei Aliyah, and Bnei Torah for life.

-Led by Rosh Yeshiva Rabbi Yoni Levin, as Rosh Yeshiva, the Yeshiva of South Florida will be opening its doors for the coming Elul zman.
-An accomplished Talmid Chochom and distinguished member of the Five 5 Towns community, Rabbi Levin is renowned for his capacity to draw from a wide variety of Torah sources and share them in an organized, compelling, and inspiring fashion.
+Led by Rosh Yeshiva Rabbi Yoni Levin, Yeshiva of South Florida will be opening its doors for the coming Elul zman.
+An accomplished Talmid Chochom and distinguished member of the Five Towns community, Rabbi Levin is renowned for his capacity to draw from a wide variety of Torah sources and share them in an organized, compelling, and inspiring fashion.
 For each of the past ten years, Rabbi Levin has made an annual Siyum HaShas.
 Rabbi Levin currently serves as the Assistant Rav of Congregation Aish Kodesh in Woodmere.
-Recently, Rabbi Levin published his first sefer, Libi Omer, on topics in Chanuka topics.
-In the coming year, Rabbi Levin will be in the Yeshiva during the week, (sleeping on campus) and will return to Woodmere for the weekends.
+Recently, Rabbi Levin published his first sefer, Libi Omer, on Chanuka topics.
+In the coming year, Rabbi Levin will be in the Yeshiva during the week (sleeping on campus) and will return to Woodmere for the weekends.

 The Yeshiva week will extend through Shabbos, including a full Shabbos-in-Yeshiva experience.
 Featuring Friday night Tisches and Melaveh Malkahs with rebbeim, along with Yeshiva davening and Yeshiva Seudos, every Shabbos will be a true Oneg; a celebratory experience each talmid will savor.
 Off-Yeshiva Shabbosim will be scheduled regularly.